Our Overall Objectives

 - Due to a lack of funding, our schools must ask refugee parents to contribute to the school.

-- Harassment of female students on their journeys back from school discourages attendance; however, there is inadequate funding for school transport to be provided.
+- Harassment of female students on their journeys back from school discourages attendance; this is exacerbated through inadequate funding for school transport to be provided.

 - Socioeconomic problems and a lack of future employment opportunities result in a high drop-out rate from the age of ten onwards.